shigeru-kawaguchi/Xojo-BME280-I2C/README.md

 # Xojo-BME280-I2C

-Xojo driver module for Bosch Sensortec BME280 temperature, barometer and humidity sensor.
+Xojo library module for Bosch Sensortec BME280 temperature, barometer and humidity sensor.

 It makes use of WiringPi GPIO Interface library for the Raspberry Pi, which details are availble from [here](http://wiringpi.com).